Background and History

 Community Legal Services of Mid-Florida (CLSMF) is a nonprofit law firm striving to remove barriers to justice by empowering vulnerable communities through legal advocacy.
-As the primary provider of free legal aid for low to moderate income residents in Central Florida, we help the people obtain the basic necessities of life: food, shelter, health care, safety and education.
+As the primary provider of free legal aid for low to moderate income residents in Central Florida, we help individuals obtain the basic necessities of life: food, shelter, health care, safety, and education.

 Where are we located?

 CLSMF has approximately 90 lawyers, advocates, and support staff who work in 8 offices serving 12 counties in Central Florida: Brevard, Citrus, Flagler, Hernando, Lake, Marion, Orange, Osceola, Putnam, Seminole, Sumter, and Volusia.
 Click here for directions to each of our offices.

 How we help the people of Central Florida

 Our lawyers, paralegals and advocates provide free legal aid helping more than 17,500 people in Central Florida each year.
 We provide legal aid and advice on a variety of issues including: